 - The Department of Communication provides grants to all registered Communication graduate students who are invited to present papers or posters at professional conferences.
 Award amounts are based on geographic location and the maximum award is $700 once per fiscal year.
 You can submit the conference travel grant request up to 30 days after the start date of the conference and awards are posted on or about the 15th of every month.
 The government sees this as taxable income.

 - The Graduate School provides grants to all graduate students who are invited to present papers or posters at professional conferences.
-Award amounts are based on geographic location, not actual expenses.
-Maximum award is $675 once per fiscal year.
+Award amounts are based on geographic location and the maximum award is $700 once per fiscal year.
 See the Graduate School Conference Grant form for full eligibility requirements.
 The government sees this as taxable income.

-- When student travel is entirely or partially supported on a faculty account, the Faculty-Supported Graduate Student Travel Reimbursement webform is required.
-It is processed as a reimbursement through the Business Service Center and requires additional documentation.
+- When student travel is entirely or partially supported on a faculty account, please contact Dustin Page.
+It is processed as a reimbursement and requires additional documentation.

 - The Outstanding CALS Graduate Teaching Assistant recognizes graduate TAs who have made an important contribution to the instructional program of the College.

 - The Anson E. Rowe Award recognizes one promising graduate student (pre-A-exam) and one advanced graduate student (post-A-exam), who have proven research productivity, teaching excellence, and have made a contribution to the communication community.

 - The Glass Family Fellowship, established in honor of Dr. Royal Colle, an esteemed emeritus professor in the Department of Communication, recognizes a graduate student who exemplifies leadership and service to the Department, Field, and Cornell University.